numenta/nupic.core-legacy/external/README.md

-NuPIC Core external libraries
+HTM Core external libraries
 =============================

-NuPIC Core depends on a number of external libraries.
+HTM Core depends on a number of external libraries.
 The download and build of these libraries is integrated into the cmake-based build of htm.core.
 The code that does this are in external/*.cmake

 - Boost.cmake   If needed, finds the boost installation 1.69.0.
 Boost needs to be built with -fPIC so cannot use externally installed.